 Breaking the Ice: Small Talk leads to “Big” Talk

-My business English students all supposedly loathed making small talk, yet they always had a great time when I forced them to practice.
+My business English students all supposedly loathed making small talk; yet, they had a great time whenever I forced them to practice.

-Small talk isn’t just talking about the weather.
+Small talk isn’t just conversations about the weather.
 It’s any superficial starting point that can lead to a more interesting conversation.

 These are all examples of small talk: